CamWheeler135/Custom_Gym_Env/README.md

 # Custom_Gym_Env

 Creating my own custom OpenAi Gym Environment to practice the creation of environments for reinforcement learning.
+Here I will be implementing my twist on the classic Frozen-Lake grid world environment called "Ghostly Grid World", the aim of this project is to develop a deeper understanding of how RL environments work as I read through Miguel Morales Deep Reinforcement Learning book.

+This env works like a frozen lake, where an agent (Timmy) is trying to escape a haunted house through the door (positive terminal state).
+However, instead of having set "holes" (negative terminal states) in the environment, I would like to see how Timmy performs when "ghosts" move around.
+Ideally, like in the frozen lake env, Timmy will learn to make his way to the door and avoid the ghosts on his way.